-5.5 TOWN DEPARTMENT REPORTS
+5.5 Town Department Reports

 Department Heads, including Public Safety (Fire/Police), Code Enforcement, Planning, Wastewater, Recreation, and Town Manager have been notified to report any potential, suspected, or detected illicit discharges observed to the Department of Public Works by calling the information in or completing an Illicit Discharge Incident Form (in Attachment 3).
-Town Department reports will be logged by the Department of Public Works on the Illicit Discharge Tracking Sheet (in Attachment 4), and will be investigated by the Department of Public Works, as needed.
+The Town may consider developing a simplified Illicit Discharge Incident Form for use by Department Heads to improve reporting.
+Town Department reports will be logged by the Department of Public Works on the Illicit Discharge Tracking Sheet (in Attachment 4) and will be investigated by the Department of Public Works, as needed.